 Centered around the work of visionary American sculptor Charles Umlauf, the Umlauf Sculpture Garden is an indoor and outdoor museum that offers free admission for all ages.
 The museum has both permanent and fluid exhibitions, and the outdoor sculpture garden is a lovely little place for some quiet time in nature.
 This is a peaceful and serene escape from the hustle and bustle of the city, as well as an opportunity to gain an appreciation for the art of sculpture.

 The western edge of Zilker Park is home to the Austin Nature and Science Center, an award-winning complex that offers free admission for all.
 The most popular exhibit is the Dino Pit, an outdoor paleontology exhibit that allows children to become paleontologists for the day and dig up fossils hidden in the sand.
-The center also hosts countless workshops and even has a mammal walkway, from which you can watch live animals such as prairie dogs, foxes, and bobcats.
+The center also hosts countless workshops and even has a nature preserve and a mammal walkway, from which you can watch live animals such as prairie dogs, foxes, and bobcats.

 Stand Up Paddle Boarding on Lady Bird Lake.
 Courtesy of the Austin Rowing Club.